dud3/git-devbliss/spec.md

 The `make test` command should run the entire test suite.
 The `make` command should result in debian source- and binary packages being built.

+The following targets might be used by the devbliss git extensions:

+    make test
+    make clean
+    make deb
+    make changes
+    make version